harismuneer/AndroCompare/README.md

-# AndroCompare - a tool to compare two Android Apps (APK Files)
+# AndroCompare - a tool to compare two Android Apps
 AndroCompare is a tool which takes two Android Apps (.APK Files) and compares them on a variety of factors.

 ## Approach